What Are 55+ Communities?

 Community amenities | More luxurious communities with golf courses and recreation centers will have higher costs. |

-Location | As with anywhere, areas with higher overall costs of living and real estate values have higher housing costs. |
+Location | Areas with higher overall costs of living and real estate values have higher housing costs. |

 Specific fee structures | Some communities have all amenities/services bundled into one monthly fee, while others have separate add-on fees. |